vadimkantorov/caffemodel2pytorch/README.md

 ## Description
 This converter can be useful for porting Caffe code and layers to PyTorch.
 Features:
 * load Caffe models and use them from PyTorch
-* mock PyCaffe API to allow for smooth porting of Caffe-using code
+* mock PyCaffe API to allow for smooth porting of Caffe-using code (drop-in script for [OICR](https://github.com/ppengtang/oicr) for changing backend in train/eval to PyTorch is below)
-* wrapping Caffe's Python layers
+* wrapping Caffe's Python layers (see the OICR example)

-Of course it is very incomplete.
+The layer support isn't as complete as in https://github.com/marvis/pytorch-caffe.
 Currently it supports the following Caffe layers:
 * convolution (num_output, kernel_size, stride, pad, dilation; constant and gaussian weight/bias fillers)
 * inner_product (num_output; constant and gaussian weight/bias fillers)
 * max / avg pooling (kernel_size, stride, pad)